 A low bar back squat tends to load the posterior chain more.
 It generally results in a less upright spine and emphasizes on the erector spinae, adductors and gluteal muscles.
 The increase forward lean characteristic of the low bar back squat is something to note as this places a greater demand on the lumbar erectors.
 Someone with lower back pain that is hoping to keep training may benefit from a more upright spine angle characteristic of the HBBS or the FS.
 Individuals are strongest with the LBBS because it allows for the greatest activation of the large muscles of the posterior chain which is why many power lifters opt for this bar placement.

 A proper assessment can go a long way to maximizing performance and preventing injuries by finding areas of key dysfunction.
+I hope you enjoyed the 5 Ways To Improve Your Squat.
 Many of these issues can be corrected with home exercises, technique modifications, and simple cues allowing you to squat confidently.
 Working with your anatomy, rather than against it will make squats safer and more enjoyable.

 I would be happy to help you find the solution to your squatting problem.
 In my opinion, everyone should be squatting on a weekly basis.
 As a foundational movement, we should fight to maintain that ability.